 - 1. Provide first aid for the student sufficient to get the situation under control. - 2.
 If the accident occurs on campus, campus police are notified. - 3.
 If the accident occurs in the clinical area, faculty responsible for the course in which the student is injured must be notified immediately of the incident. - 4.
 If it appears that a physician should see the student, he/she may choose to see his/her own physician, go to a minor emergency center, or be transported to a hospital.
-The student may be required to pay the cost/bill at the time of treatment or use their health insurance benefits to cover costs. - 5.
+The student may be required to pay the cost/ bill at the time of treatment or use their health insurance benefits to cover costs. - 5.
 The Program Director completes an incident report to document the incident.

-ORIENTATION/SAFETY TRAINING
+CLINICAL ORIENTATION AND SAFETY TRAINING

-Weatherford College Health Science students and faculty will follow procedures outlined in the Dallas Fort Worth Hospital Council's Standard Hospital Student Orientation.
+Weatherford College Health Science students and faculty will follow procedures outlined in the Dallas Fort Worth Hospital Council's Standard Hospital Student Orientation and PLAB 1460 orientation prior to their clinical rotation.
 Students and faculty will abide by the policies of the clinical affiliates when on the premises.
-All faculty and students will complete MTS Infection Control Training and perform the Infection Control Lab as the first lab each semester.
+All faculty and students will complete Infection Control Training and perform the Infection Control lab each semester during the first or second week of laboratory training.